Convert - FHIR (R4) to OMOP

 Primary Keys

-The Convert service will enforce primary and foreign key references (including concept_ids
+The Convert service will enforce primary and foreign key references (including concept_ids, which should reference standard OMOP concepts as of export time).

 Lossiness